justanotheraIias/roblox-monitor/README.md

 # How to get the programm?
 There are 2 ways:
-1. Clone the repo and build it yourself (it has a cool way to build in VSCode but you need g++)
+1. Clone the repo and build it yourself (it has a cool way to build in VSCode but you need g++) 1.1.
+Open root folder of the file in VSCode
+    1.2.
+Click on the search tab on the top of the UI 1.3.
+Select Run Task
+    1.4.
+Select Build Roblox Monitor
+    1.5.
+Build should appear in the build folder
 2. Get the .exe if i'll understand how to make release notes

 # How to use this programm?